diracdyson/Personal-Website/skrt.md

 What I do now:

-- HARDCORE statsitical data science and financial engineering project based learning much more throughough than any masters program and frankly many PhD's exploiting all possible resources on internet
+- HARDCORE statistical data science and financial engineering project based learning much more throughough than any masters program and frankly many PhD's exploiting all possible resources on internet

 - I am currently working on a research paper on anomaly detection on comparing classical stats(Tukey's fences) and modern day ML methods( VAE's, AE's, density methods, non-parametric methods) and providing a dynamic sophisticated methodological framework for anomaly detection in univariate time-series( potentially generalizes to n-dimensional time-series)